 9 Acrylic Painting Techniques

-We understand that a blank canvas can be daunting, so we’ve put together nine easy painting techniques for acrylic newcomers.
+We understand that a blank canvas can be daunting, so we’ve put together nine easy acrylic painting techniques for newcomers and experienced artists alike.
 We hope that this will inspire you to create your next masterpiece…

 1. Dry brush